Does travel always mean sensory overload? Especially for autism travel?

-Traveling is good for health so decide a place now and pack your bags.
-Remember, you only live once, so start traveling to different places and enjoy some life-altering experiences.
-You also do not have to travel far from home.
-Visiting your town, city, region, state or province will uncover new experiences.
+Travelling is known to be good for health so decide a place now and pack your bags.
+Remember, you only live once, so start travelling to different places and enjoy some life-altering experiences.
+Additionally, you do not necessarily have to travel far from home.
+Simply visiting your town, city, region, state or province will uncover new experiences.

 Before you take that first step, you may feel some uncertainty.
 Sure, you might have read some articles, watched videos, or heard a thing or two from somebody else about a particular destination.
 Maybe you have an itinerary set out or you’re joining a tour.

 After visiting most continents, I can definitely say that every place is memorable in its own way.
 It’s interesting how, even if two people visit the same sights, they can have incredibly different experiences.
 The people, places, and things you encounter become your own.

 Travel’s unplanned events cause you to reflect on how you operate your life.
 They cause you to reassess your worldview.
 When you set foot in your home again, you feel as if you’ve come back a little bit wiser and a little bit worldlier.

 When a lack of access to clean drinking water is the accepted norm in a region, everything gets put into perspective.
 It makes those everyday annoyances, such as hitting the morning traffic jam, seem minor in comparison.
 You also realize that most problems you face in your life are temporary, and thus, fixable.